dtcenter/METplus/docs/Users_Guide/installation.rst

 -  Click on the 'Source code' link (either the *zip* or *tar.gz*) under Assets and when prompted, save it to the directory.

-- (Optional) To verify the checksum of the source code download:
+- (Optional) Verify the checksum of the source code download
     - Download the checksum file that corresponds to the source code download link that was used (checksum_zip.txt for the *zip* file and checksum_tar.txt for the *tar.gz* file).